 WTL’s services are completely free to test.
 Create an account and start free today.

 We discussed what heat maps are and what are the different types of them.
-Now we should ask ourselves why we use them at all?
+Now we should ask ourselves why we use them at all.
 What are their benefits for our website and business?
-Or do they even worth the money and time we put on them?
+Or do they even worth the money and time we put into them?
 I hope this part would answer all these questions and clarify the importance of Heat Maps usage.

 Knowing “Why” is your website visitor doing certain actions can help you to understand them better.
 This will lead to making changes to your website to make your audience happy.
 Certainly, a happier audience will more likely buy from you and it will certainly increase your conversion rate.

 Imagine you would do something without any knowledge about how it would work in the real world.
 Clearly, it wouldn’t have the success that you expect from it.
 We can relate this to our website design.
 If we could somehow find out our customers’ preferences we could use them for our best.
 For example, knowing where our content must be placed or what A/B test is more critical for the website at the moment.